saurabhrathod35/validations-lib/README.md

 | max                    | max element                                                              |
 if you want to set min maxone by one then you can use **setParams()** method with onw arg

-### Required
+### Required (optional)
-if you pass bool in this object then it will give you appropriate message with uid
+if you pass bool in this object then it will give you appropriate message with uid otherwise default false

 ### uid (Unique ID)
 this property contains unique identification of object